rust-lang/blog.rust-lang.org/_posts/2017-03-02-lang-ergonomics.md

 concern.
 That's a pretty limited context: it's single place to look, and in many cases you already need some level of awareness of its contents, to know *which version* of the crate is being assumed.
-Inferring `extern crate` also fares well on the power/precision front: only root modules are affected, so it's easy to know precisely when you need to consult `Cargo.toml`.
+Inferring `extern crate` also fares well on the applicability front: only root modules are affected, so it's easy to know precisely when you need to consult `Cargo.toml`.

 Thinking along similar, but more radical lines, an argument could be made about